 Journeying south from the exotic souks of Marrakech into a controversially contested region where state oppression and violence has featured may engender trepidation.
-The region is that what was once called ‘Western Sahara’, a name and sovereignty which is still recognised by the United Nations , but is vehemently refuted by the Moroccan government who insist the former country is part of Morocco.
+The region is that what was once called ‘Western Sahara’, a name and sovereignty which is still recognised by the United Nations , but is vehemently refuted by the Moroccan government who insist the former country has been part of Morocco since the Green March and annexation in 1975.
 On atlases and maps, the country is greyed out which reflects this dispute, its national borders clearly delineated with Morocco, Algeria and Mauritania.
+An astonishing fact is that this is the only country in Africa which remains decolonised.

-Its geographic interest is that it becomes the most western part of the Sahara Desert, where the desert meets the Atlantic Ocean for 1000 kilometres of coastline.
-The coach journey south eventually follows this coast line, crossing the former national boundary into firstly Laayoune before emerging 500km later at el Dakhla.
+The Western Sahara’s geographic interest is that it becomes the most western part of the Sahara Desert, where the desert meets the Atlantic Ocean for 1000 kilometres of coastline.
+The coach journey south eventually, after departing Tan Tan, follows this coast line, crossing the former national boundary into firstly Laayoune before emerging 500km later at el Dakhla.
 Driving down such distances encourages a gradual visual absorption of transition, where the arid reddish landscape of Marrakesh becomes the undulating sandy, yellowish hue of desert.
-Any hope of seeing perpetually rolling dunes is replaced by a reality of vast tracts of stone and rock, with occasional mesas on the horizon, a desert landscape known as Hamada.
+Any hope of seeing perpetually rolling dunes is replaced by a reality of vast tracts of stone and rock, apparently featureless, with occasional mesas on the horizon, a desert landscape known as Hamada.
 It is upon this landscape that the Saharawi people long established a rich nomadic lifestyle.

 Who are the Saharawi people?